spiderkitten/Starbug/local/index.md

 <p><strong>June 2025:</strong>Updated the links page with some new sites in most categories! check them out!
 Also joined the TF2 webring</p>
 <p><strong>May 2025:</strong> added the noAI webring to the front page. readded my about and use pages. fixed a few things.
 Added a new theme (blue), added my fav movies page back, added a links page, updated the A24 challenge page</p>
 <p><strong>April 2025:</strong> moved the navigation from a sidebar to a top nav. also got rid of some pages I wasn't happy with. they may come back later. they may not. </p>
-<p><strong>3rd September 2024:</strong> added a lexicon/book of words with some cool words that I like in it.
-Fixed a few things behind the scenes.</p>
 <p><a href="changelog.html">Previous Updates</a></p>
 </div>